realUjanSen/RobloxIdleTerminator/README.md

    > pyinstaller --noconsole --onefile --icon=rb.ico RobloxIdleTerminator.py

-5. After the build is complete, open the 'dist' folder created inside the same directory.
+5. After the build is complete
    You will see:
 ```
 	RobloxIdleTerminatorTool